gekkekoe/esphome-ecodan-hp/odin/ODIN_MANUAL.md

 - **Actual stays within the comfort band** — the solver is meeting its comfort constraints.
 - **Expected rises during sunny hours without HP running** — passive solar gain is being correctly modelled.
 - **Expected dips slightly during expensive hours, then recovers** — the solver is shifting heating to cheap periods.
+- It is normal that the Actual and Expected temperatures sometimes do not perfectly match for certain hours.
+Human factors such as standing near the temperature sensor, opening a window, cooking, having extra people in the room, or turning on a fireplace will suddenly change the temperature.
+When this happens, ODIN will automatically adjust its planning for the next hour.
+Keep in mind that the system's predictions will also continuously improve after a few days of heating or cooling compared to the very first day.

 ### What to look for when tuning